 2. Freelance Writing

 In this age of social media and digital marketing, opportunities abound for skilled and creative writers who can connect to any audience.
-In the US, employment of writers and authors is set to grow nearly 10% per year through 2030.
+In the US, about 15,500 openings for writers and authors are projected each year through 2032.
 If you’re looking to capitalize on your writing skills, you might want to consider setting up a freelance writing business.
 You could write or ghostwrite for magazines, books, blogs, organizations and corporate clients.

 There’s nothing easy about freelance writing, though.
 You would be competing with millions of writers on known freelancing platforms so you’d have to work first at establishing your brand as a writer.
 Create a blog or a website, set up an account on social media and networking platforms, and connect with other writers to find your first client.
 It would take a lot of hard work, patience and dedication for you to succeed.
 But once you start to find some clients, you can expect to land more contracts.